calebleehy/sentiment-analysis-with-llms/backend/readme.md

 	├── `data`: all scripts in src will read and write from this folder ├── `src`
 	│	├── `reviews_scraping.py`
-	│	├── generation: scripts that do LLM inference, will have its own README │	│	└── ...
+	│	├── generation: scripts that do LLM inference, refer to each one's docstrings for more info │	│	└── ...
 	│	├── `eda.py`
 	│	├── Chatgpt_chat_log_recommendation.pdf